Section 2 – Hindu Marriage Act – Application Of Act.

 • (c) Converts or re-converts: Individuals who convert or re-convert to any of these religions are covered by the Act.

-3. (2) Scheduled Tribes: This subsection states that the Act doesn’t apply to members of Scheduled Tribes, as defined in the Constitution, unless the Central Government specifically directs otherwise.
+3. (2) Scheduled Tribes: This subsection states that the Act doesn’t apply to members of Scheduled Tribes.
+As defined in the Constitution, unless the Central Government specifically directs otherwise.

-4. (3) Inclusive definition of “Hindu”: This subsection clarifies that the term “Hindu” in the Act includes individuals who, while not following Hinduism, are covered by the Act due to other provisions in the section.
+4. (3) Inclusive definition of “Hindu”: This subsection clarifies that the term “Hindu” in the Act includes individuals.
+They, while not following Hinduism, are covered by the Act due to other provisions in the section.

 Common Questions and Answers: